EIP 6963 & the future of Ethereum Wallets

 EIP-6963

 To tackle this issue, a new EIP came to work.
-It aims to optimise the interoperability of multiple Wallet Providers.
+It aims to optimize the interoperability of multiple Wallet Providers.
 This solution aims to foster fairer competition by reducing the barriers to entry for new Wallet Providers, along with enhancing the user experience on Ethereum networks.
 Basically the decision to use a specific wallet lies in the user’s hands now.
 DApps will list the wallets which are present in the browser and user will be able to interact by his choice.

 Working